Recycling in Ontario

 Check out our FAQs below to find out more about the new Ontario Blue Box program.
 If you have any further questions, please contact us at info@circularmaterials.ca.

 Starting on July 1, 2023, Ontario’s blue box recycling program will transition to a new model where it is 100% funded and operated by producers – those that sell packaging and paper products to residents.
 Circular Materials is the not-for-profit organization responsible for the system and representing producers to ensure they meet their obligations under the new framework.
-You likely won’t notice any difference to your daily routine and you’ll still be able to recycle exactly the same materials as before.
-However, under the new system, producers are now financially responsible and accountable for managing the waste associated with their products and packaging.
+Under the new system, producers are now financially responsible and accountable for managing the waste associated with their products and packaging.

 Historically, Ontario’s blue box program was operated by municipalities and First Nations communities who were responsible for paying about half of the costs of the program, with producers responsible for the other half.
 Now, under the Blue Box Regulation, Ontario is transitioning to a new model where producers – the organizations that produce the products and packaging – will be responsible for operating and funding the program.